jynxmynx82/ADHD-Skill-Journey/docs/MONETIZATION_STRATEGY.md

 -   **✅ The ADHD-Focused Food Scanner:** Our unique, custom-built food score that analyzes additives relevant to ADHD is **free for everyone**.
 This is a powerful tool we want all families to have.
 -   **✅ Essential Tools Included:**
     -   **Basic Scheduling:** Create and manage daily schedules.
-    -   **Basic Journaling:** Write unlimited plain text journal entries.
+    -   **Daily Journaling:** Unlimited text and voice journal entries for daily reflection and tracking.
-    -   **Basic Resources:** Access a curated selection of introductory articles.
+    -   **Curated Resource Library:** Access to a growing collection of ADHD-focused articles and resources available to all users.
+    -   **AI Quick Advice:** 3 sessions per month for immediate guidance during challenging moments.

 ## ⭐ The Supporter Tier: Help Us Grow